Scotland 7 Summits

 Fitness

-You need to be fit healthy to get through this weekend.
+You need to be fit and healthy to get through this weekend.

 A bespoke Jason Black Mountaineering 12 – week training plan designed by Jason Black personally will be in your information pack on completion of your booking.